 We’ve all probably suffered from some type of heat damage before.
 The main culprits of this are usually hair straighteners or blow-drying.

 Unfortunately, once you have heat damage you can’t repair it.

 I know some product manufacturers say that you can repair heat damage but you can’t.
 Once heat damage is there that’s pretty much it.
-Your only option is to cut it off.
+Your only option is to cut it off and grow it again.

 If cutting your hair makes your stomach turn into a knot then opt to trim it every month until the damage has gone.

 Having hair that is damaged or the ends just don’t look great makes styling that much more difficult because it is almost like working with 2 different textures of hair and not in a good way.

 Damaged hair tends not to do what you want it too which makes styling a lot harder.

 Once you start to trim your hair you will immediately see the positive effects on your hair.

 Your hair will look much thicker and healthier from root to tip.